What Is Social Proof? Why You Need Your Customers' Help

 Image Source

-Pro tip: If you’re a B2B company, be sure to ask for logos from the brands who you work with.
+Pro tip: If you’re a B2B company, I highly recommend you ask for logos from the brands who you work with.
 That way, you’ll have a collection of logos to add to your own banner for social proof.

 2. Elna Cain